 Tommy Grant, Organic Master Gardener

-Tommy joined the nursery in fall of 2020 and takes on a diverse set of roles from plant propagation to IT and bookkeeping.
+Tommy joined the nursery in fall of 2020 and takes on a diverse set of roles, one of which is the nurseries office and human resources manager!
 After a jet-setting career as a CPA auditor, it was time for a big change.
 His goal was to find meaningful work that will make a positive difference in the world.
 After rediscovering his love of plants and nature, Tommy became a certified Organic Master Gardener through Gaia College.
 He knew that plants had captured his heart for good.
 Tommy brings boundless enthusiasm, a willingness to help, and a smile to the nursery every day.
 In his free time Tommy enjoys kickboxing, growing vegetables, caring for his many tropical indoor plants, and baking chocolatey treats.

 Abby Hyde, BSc Geography, Environmental Studies

-Abby started at Satinflower Nurseries in 2021 and is already leading the plant orders team.
+Abby started at Satinflower Nurseries in 2021.
 She is a plant enthusiast and is eager to help find each plant a loving home no matter how big or small the project is.
 She discovered her passion for observing endemic species and restoring degraded ecosystems through her years of hiking and scuba diving while growing up in Bali, Indonesia.
 She made the long move from Indonesia to Victoria in 2016 to pursue a BSc in Geography and Environmental Studies at the University of Victoria.
 During her four-year program, her love for tropical and aquatic plants translated to a newfound love of the native plants of British Columbia.
 In Abby’s free time she loves to observe Garry Oak ecosystems that have been restored around her neighborhood in Victoria, as it gives her hope for the future, and being involved with an organization that facilitates that movement is a dream come true.

 Dominique James, SENĆOŦEN Immersion